-- Chevening School Nursery recognises the pivotal role we have to play in multi-agency safeguarding arrangements and is committed to its responsibility to work within the KSCMP multi-agency safeguarding arrangements as identified within 'Working Together to Safeguard Children'. - The manager and DSL will work to establish strong and co-operative local relationships with professionals in other agencies, including the safeguarding partners in line with local and national guidance. - Chevening School Nursery recognises the importance of multi-agency working and is committed to working alongside partner agencies to provide a coordinated response to promote children's welfare and protect them from harm.
-This includes contributing to KSCMP processes as required, such as, participation in relevant safeguarding multi-agency plans and meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or other early help multiagency meetings. - The setting will allow access for Kent Children's Social Work Service and, where appropriate, from a placing local authority, to conduct, or to consider whether to conduct, a section 17 or a section 47 assessment.
+- Chevening School Nursery recognises the pivotal role we have to play in multi-agency safeguarding

+arrangements and is committed to its responsibility to work within the KSCMP multi-agency

+safeguarding arrangements as identified within 'Working Together to Safeguard Children'.

+- The manager/DSL will work to establish strong and co-operative local relationships with professionals in other agencies, including the safeguarding partners in line with local and national guidance.
+Some examples of multi-agency relationships may include, but are not exhaustive are:

+- social workers

+- early help workers

+- health visitors

+- specialist teachers

+- speech and language therapists

+- equality and inclusion professionals

+- Local Inclusion Forum Teams (LIFT)

+- o other schools/settings where children attend one than one setting/provision

+- paediatrician

+- strategy meetings and child protection conferences